 The School welcomed a group of former students back to talk to current students about their career journeys following graduation.

-Alumni working in the areas of heritage, publishing, policy work and journalism will talk about their work and how their degree helped them get where they are today.
+Alumni working in heritage, publishing, policy work and journalism entertained the student audience with tales about their degrees, work experience and their journey to where they are today.